johnathanchiu/componentize/README.md

 # Componentize

 AI-powered webpage design with a structured DSL that actually works.

-## What Makes This Different

 Unlike AI builders that dump messy code, Componentize gives the AI a **structured toolset**:
 - **Section-based layouts** (nav, hero, features, footer)
 - **Auto-positioning and centering** - no manual x/y coordinates
 - **Real React components** with TypeScript + Tailwind